NCAS-CMS/um-training/_sources/getting-setup.rst.txt

    You **MUST** have PUMA, ARCHER2 and MOSRS accounts setup before starting this section.

 .. note::
    These instructions are for use on the UM Training Course held on 7-9th February 2023.
-If you are on self-study please see the instructions in the nex Chapter.
+If you are using them for self-study please contact NCAS-CMS for instructions.

 Setup connection to PUMA & ARCHER2
 ----------------------------------